Ira Wallach (writer)

 Ira Wallach (January 22, 1913 – December 2, 1995) was an American screenwriter and novelist.

-Born in New Rochelle, New York, Wallach wrote the novel Muscle Beach and collaborated with Peter Ustinov on the screenplay for Hot Millions.
+Born in New York City and raised in New Rochelle, Wallach served with the U.S. Army in the Pacific Theater of World War II, attaining the rank of sergeant.
+After briefly attending Cornell University, he went to Palestine and worked in the potash industry.
+He wrote the novel Muscle Beach and collaborated with Peter Ustinov on the screenplay for Hot Millions.
 Wallach died of pneumonia.